VV Cephei: Spectrum

 Forbidden lines, mainly of Fe_{II} but also of Cu_{II} and Ni_{II}, are mostly constant in radial velocity and during eclipses, so they are thought to originate in distant circumbinary material.

 The spectrum varies dramatically during the primary eclipses, particularly at the ultraviolet wavelengths produced most strongly by the hot companion and its disc.
 The typical B spectrum with some emission is replaced by a spectrum dominated by thousands of emission lines as portions of the disc are seen with the continuum from the star blocked.
 During ingress and egress, the emission line profiles change as one side or the other of the disc close to the star becomes visible while the other is still eclipsed.
 The colour of the system as a whole is also changed during eclipse, with much of the blue light from the companion blocked.

 Out of eclipses, certain spectral lines vary strongly and erratically in both strength and shape, as well as the continuum.
 Rapid random variations in the short wavelength (i.e. hot) continuum appear to arise from the disc around the B component.
 Shell absorption lines show variable radial velocities, possibly due to variations in accretion from the disk.
 Emission from Fe_{II} and Mg_{II} strengthens around periastron or secondary eclipses, which occur at about the same time, but the emission lines also vary randomly throughout the orbit.

 In the optical spectrum, the H_{α} is the only clear emission feature.
 Its strength varies randomly and rapidly out of eclipse, but it becomes much weaker and relatively constant during the primary eclipses.

 Distance

 The distance to VV Cephei is uncertain.
+The star is often considered a member of the Cepheus OB2 association, which contains another large supergiant star, Mu Cephei.
 The Hipparcos and Gaia Data Release 2 parallax measurements imply distances of 0.752 and 0.6 kiloparsecs respectively, while an analysis by Bailer-Jones et al. using the Gaia Data Release 3 parallax provide a photogeometric distance of 1.02 kpc.
-These parallaxes are subject to inaccuracies, as changness in VV Cephei A's brightness can cause a measurable astrometric shift and therefore affect the parallax measurement.
-Another study give a higher distance of 1.5±0.4 kpc based on comparisons of linear and angular orbits.
+Although consistent with the distance estimates of Cepheus OB2 and the star’s possible membership, these parallaxes are subject to inaccuracies, as changes in VV Cephei A's brightness can cause a measurable astrometric shift and therefore affect the parallax measurement.
+Assuming the Gaia DR3 distance, its K_{S} band absolute magnitude would be gauged at −10.2.

+A 2004 study gives a higher distance of 1.5±0.4 kpc based on comparisons of linear and angular orbits, although the authors had noted it to be likely hardly reliable.
 An older analysis from 1977 applied the Barnes-Evans relation to give a distance of 1.28 kpc.